NinahMo/Instaclone/README.md

 3. See other user's pictures on my timeline.

 ## Setup/Installation Requirements
-- A database for Python
+* A database for Python
-- WI-FI or bundles to access the internet -Access to github and clone this repository
+* WI-FI or bundles to access the internet
+* Access to github and clone this repository
-- Atom or Visual studio code to access the code and see the functions
+* Atom or Visual studio code to access the code and see the functions
-- Heroku account to deploy or see the page it self
+* Heroku account to deploy or see the page it self

+## How it works
+* Click on the instagram logo icon to login/signup/register
+* Click on the profile icon to view profile
+* Click on the plus(+) icon to add a post

+## Known Bugs
+Would you like to contribute> Awesome!
+To help fix a bug or improve an existing module, go ahead and:

+* Fork the repository
+* Create a new branch (Git checkout -b ft-improve)
+* Make the appropiate changes in the files
+* Add changes to reflect the changes made
+* Commit your changes(git commit -am 'ft-improve')
+* Push to the branch (git push origin ft-improve)
+* Create a Pull Request and voila it is done!

 ## Technologies Used
 Python